-High-performing education systems recruit the top third of university graduates to engage in teaching.
+High-performing education systems recruit from the top third of university graduates.
 In these societies the teaching profession is perceived as prestigious; salaries are attractive and admission criteria for teaching are competitive.
 In Korea, teachers come from the top 5% of graduating students, and in Finland from the top 10%.
 Partial data indicates that in Israel, this is not the case.